subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ F_{therm} = E_{av} - TS = -T\log Z  $$

 I am going to generalize the definition of free energy to non-equilibrium states, which is why I have added the subscript *therm* to the formula.
-For a d-dimensional Ising Model Z was derived in the previous section for the case $B=0$ using the mean field approximation, and is given by
+For a d-dimensional Ising Model, Z was derived in the previous section for the case $B=0$ using the mean field approximation, and is given by

 $$ Z = e^{-\beta NdJm^2} 2^N\cosh^N(2dJm_{eq}\beta) $$